TanushreePrusty/tanushree/README.md

-# tanushree
+tanushree
-This is my first Git repository
+This is my first repository.
 <br>
-Author-S.Tanushree Prusty
+Author-Tanushree (pari)